dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/spark-configs.md

 ## Configuring tables

-When materializing a <Term id="model" /> as `table`, you may include several optional configs that are specific to the dbt-spark plugin, in addition to the standard [model configs](model-configs).
+When materializing a model as `table`, you may include several optional configs that are specific to the dbt-spark plugin, in addition to the standard [model configs](model-configs).

 | Option  | Description                                        | Required?               | Example                  |
 |---------|----------------------------------------------------|-------------------------|--------------------------|